 Now that you have looked at some examples of Art Nouveau, it is helpful to have a little background to better understand what you were looking at and why it is considered Art Nouveau.

-- Art Nouveau was at its peak of popularity between 1980 and 1910.
+- Art Nouveau was at its peak of popularity between 1880 and 1910.

-- In Russia it was called Modern, in Italy it was Stile Liberty, and in Hungary and Austria it was Secession.
+- In Russia, it was called Modern; in Italy, it was Stile Liberty; and in Hungary and Austria, it was Secession.

-- The style caught on and was originally called Style Mucha, but soon became Art Nouveau.
+In the beginning, one strong influence was an 1895 lithograph poster made by Alphonse Mucha from Czechoslovakia.
+The poster mixed nature, curvy lines and ornate designs.
+The style caught on and was originally called Style Mucha, but soon became Art Nouveau.

 One theme that ruins through this style is curves.

 - There are several repetitions of a curve that emphasizes the shape.